Lynching of Orion Anderson: Historical context and legacy

-A historical marker was put up in 2019, with descendants of both the Anderson and Leith families invited to the ceremony, as part of the Loudon County Remembrance and Reconciliation Initiative.
+A historical marker was put up in 2019, with descendants of both the Anderson and Leith families invited to the ceremony, as part of the Loudoun County Remembrance and Reconciliation Initiative.
 A press report a few days before the event noted that while Anderson's relatives would attend, it was unclear whether May Leith's descendants would appear.
 On June 19, 2019, a group of almost 200 people gathered to march from the old jail to the site where he was lynched.
 Following the ceremony, soil taken from the site where Anderson was killed was sent to the National Memorial for Peace and Justice in Montgomery, Alabama.